Lytton Strachey: Personal life and sexuality

-Though Strachey spoke openly about his homosexuality with his Bloomsbury friends, and had relationships with a variety of men including Ralph Partridge, details of Strachey's sexuality were not widely known until the publication of a biography by Michael Holroyd in the late 1960s.
+Strachey spoke openly about his homosexuality with his Bloomsbury friends and had relationships with a variety of men including Ralph Partridge.
+He had a "passionate love affair" with the economist John Maynard Keynes, another Bloomsbury member, who was bisexual.

-The painter Dora Carrington and Strachey had a lifelong, open, loving but platonic relationship.
+Strachey met the painter Dora Carrington during the First World War and they had a strong but platonic relationship thereafter until his death.
 They eventually established a permanent home together at Ham Spray House, where Carrington would paint and Strachey would educate her in literature.
-In 1921, Carrington agreed to marry Ralph Partridge, not for love but to secure a three-way relationship.
+In 1921, Carrington agreed to marry Partridge, not for love but to secure a three-way relationship.
 Partridge eventually formed a relationship with Frances Marshall, another Bloomsbury member.
 Shortly after Strachey died, Carrington took her own life.
-Partridge married Frances Marshall in 1933.
-Strachey was mainly interested sexually in Partridge, as well as in various other young men, including a secret sadomasochistic relationship with Roger Senhouse (later the head of the publishing house Secker & Warburg).
+Partridge married Marshall in 1933.
+Strachey was mainly interested sexually in Partridge, as well as in various other young men, including a secret sadomasochistic relationship with Roger Senhouse, later the head of the publishing house Secker & Warburg.
 Strachey's letters, edited by Paul Levy, were published in 2005.

 In popular culture

-Virginia Woolf's husband Leonard Woolf said that in her experimental novel The Waves, "there is something of Lytton in Neville."
+Virginia Woolf's husband Leonard Woolf said that in her experimental novel The Waves, "there is something of Lytton in Neville".
 Lytton is also said to have been the inspiration behind the character of St John Hirst in her novel The Voyage Out.
 Michael Holroyd describes Strachey as the inspiration behind Cedric Furber in Wyndham Lewis's The Self-Condemned.
-In Lewis's novel The Apes of God he is seen in the character of Matthew Plunkett, whom Holroyd describes as "a maliciously distorted and hilarious caricature of Lytton."
+In Lewis's novel The Apes of God he is seen in the character of Matthew Plunkett, whom Holroyd describes as "a maliciously distorted and hilarious caricature of Lytton".
 In the Terminus Note in E. M. Forster's Maurice, Forster remarks that the Cambridge undergraduate Risley in the novel is based on Strachey.

 Strachey was portrayed by Jonathan Pryce in the film Carrington (1995), which won the Jury Prize at the Cannes Film Festival that year, while Pryce won Best Actor for his performance.
 In the film Al sur de Granada (2003), Strachey was portrayed by James Fleet.

 Strachey was portrayed by Ed Birch in the 2015 mini-series Life in Squares.

+Strachey was portrayed by Nigel Planer as Lytton Scratchy in Gloomsbury, by Sue Limb, a parody of the Bloomsbury Group, 5 series, 2012-2018 on BBC Radio 4.

 Strachey was portrayed by Simon Russell Beale in the 2020 BBC Radio 3 play Elizabeth and Essex by Robin Brooks.